tbali0524/playground-dvtfkqgd/markdowns/php.md

 - `const c = ['0' => '00', '1' => '0'];`
   + _PHP_ is also infamous for its inconsistency.
 Here c is declared to be immutable by adding `const`, but that results, that you must not use the `$` prefix anymore.
   + The assigned literal data structure is _PHP_'s very flexible `array`.
 It is so flexible, that this is almost all that PHP has to offer.
 Internally, it is implemented as an ordered hashmap, and you can use it as a `vector`, `stack`, `queue`, `dictionary`, `map`, etc. Having to use a complex data type, even if you need just a fixed-size vector of integers, is many times an overkill, and it largely adds to the slowness of PHP.
 - Why are there no parentheses around the parameters passed to `echo`?
-Well, it could have been written as `echo($ans)`, but `echo` is not a normal library function, but a language construct.
+Well, it could have been written as `echo($ans)`, but `echo` is not a normal library function, it is a language construct.

 ## Other characteristics